kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

      - Description
    * - list_id
      - int
-     - Contact list ID in the Suite database
+     - Contact List ID in the Emarsys database
    * - user_id
      - int
-     - Contact ID in the Suite database
+     - Contact ID in the Emarsys database
    * - resource_id
      - int/string
      - ID of a resource managed by the service